Skip to main content

 Download settlement reports

-You can download reports from the portal at portal.vippsmobilepay.com in the Reports section.
+You can download reports from the business portal in the Reports section.

-Reports may include personal details of the customers.
+If the Personal information option is selected in the download dialog, the report may include personal details of customers.
 Please consider GDPR.

 • Simpler